 Bootes Seasons Marker

-This Negev rock art presents us with an example, of star knowledge, that marks the season’s appearance in a single glance.
-In this rock art, we see four figures in a circle like an arrangement.
-It is actually the same repeated figure in different positions as seen in the sky according to seasons.
-The figure is the constellation Bootes, which is recognizable by its kite-like body shape and the dagger.
+Fig.2 of the Negev rock art shows us an example of employing star knowledge.
+In this rock art, we see three similar figures in a circle like an arrangement.
+The repeated image shows the Bootes constellation as it appears in the sky at different seasons.
+It is recognizable by its kite-like body shape, the shiny star Arcturus, the extended hands over its head, and the dagger.

 More deciphering, in a new book Rock Art in Israel, available online.